What Is Heroin?

 - Clinical Services – The Sober Clubhouse is located close to the offices of the University of Texas, so, support is just a walk away.
 With family and individual therapy, group meetings, and an Intensive Outpatient Program (IOP), we have multiple methods for addiction treatment.
 We also have professional clinicians who provide the students with emotional and life skill support to help them strike a good balance between school and education.

-- Academic Recovery Support (ARS) – Our ARS program seeks to enable students to accomplish their most pressing goals at every stage of recovery.
+- Life Skills Development – Our ARS program seeks to enable students to accomplish their most pressing goals at every stage of recovery.
 We offer support through emotional regulation, identification of suitable learning styles, resume writing, job sourcing, assignment completion, and executive functioning.

 Alpha 180 is a great community that can help you or someone you love to recover from addiction.
 Get in touch with our team today!